svetlik/tutorials/_posts/2015-08-16-sinatra-app-tutorial-in-bulgarian.markdown

 Time for something new!
 Let’s store our choices.

-Add the following to the top of `suffragist.rb`:
+Add the following to the top of `voter.rb`:

 {% highlight ruby %}
 require 'yaml/store'
 {% endhighlight %}

-Add some more code into `suffragist.rb` – replace `post '/cast'` and `get '/results'` with the following:
+Add some more code into `voter.rb` – replace
+`post '/cast'` and `get '/results'` with the following:

 {% highlight ruby %}